MEEDOO99/MEEDOO/Rules-Guidebook.md

 Speaking other languages repeatedly in other channels besides the two listed above, is prohibited.

 ### B9.
-Ban Evasion
+Evasion
-Ban evasion is joining the server with another account to bypass a previous punishment or ban.
-Ban evasion is prohibited, but staff have the freedom to deal with them at their discretion.
+Evasion is joining the server with another account to bypass a previous punishment or ban.
+Evasion is prohibited, but staff have the freedom to deal with them at their discretion.

 # **Section C - Learning Channels**